Workflow automation overview

 Workflow states: Test vs. published

-Workflows operate in two distinct execution modes:
+Workflows operate in distinct execution modes:

 State Purpose Execution behavior